 - Obtaining and maintaining certifications of a private or governmental nature

-- Securing and exercising the householder's rights by taking appropriate measures as well as by Video surveillance for the protection of our customers and employees as well as for securing evidence at Crimes and their prevention
+- Securing and exercising domiciliary rights by taking appropriate measures as well as by video surveillance for the protection of our customers and employees as well as for securing evidence of crimes and their prevention

 2.3 Purposes within the scope of your consent(Art.
 6 Abs.
 1 a DSGVO)